minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 4. If unsuccessful, Result provider applies technical fixes and follows this process again from step 1.

 The test set files are defined in [Appendix 5: Test sets](#appendix-4--test-sets).

+The first version will not support the two factor authentication flow: the endpoint under test must be configured such that this check will be ommitted.

 Our intention is to extend this process to include a self-service portal; this will greatly simply the validation process and allow it to be executed on demand by any test providers as part of their continous development process.